theDanielJLewis/diamond-multisite-widgets/readme.txt

 if you want to work with me <a href="http://www.odesk.com/referrals/track/rocky1983?redir=http%3A%2F%2Fwww.odesk.com%2Fusers%2F%7E%7E62d462b7f34dbdb4" target="_blank">Hire me on oDesk!</a>

 == Changelog ==
+= 1.8.1 =
+- Minor tweak to prevent PHP error on database queries
+- Fix for WordPress SEO sitemaps

 = 1.8 =
 - Whitelist shortcodes now works fine
 - You can add 'min_post_count' parameter to the posts shortcode